Our beginner’s guide to meditation explains how (and why) to train your mind just like you train your body.

 If you’re just starting out with meditation, don’t get frustrated if your mind starts to wander — it’s natural.
 As you become more accustomed to the practice and you become better, you can slowly increase the length you meditate to a point in which you are comfortable.

 Here are a few tips to help with your meditation practice:

 - Choose a comfortable position, either sitting or lying.
 (Note: be careful not to fall asleep if you are lying down).
 Investing in a meditation chair or pillow may be beneficial to increase comfort.

 - Close your eyes.

-- Focus you attention to your breathing and let any other thoughts flow in and out of the mind.
+- Focus your attention on your breathing and let any other thoughts flow in and out of your mind.
 Pay attention to how the body moves with each inhale and exhale.
 Notice the movement of the body with each breath.

 - Simply focus your attention on your breath without controlling it — let its pace and intensity flow naturally.
-If you mind wanders, return your focus back to your breath.
+If your mind wanders, return your focus back to your breath.